bacchus-ng/bacchus-ng/README.md

 # What is OpenBacchus?

 Open Bacchus Project is a VM level protection solution for oVirt/RHV environments.
-It is being developed based on Python 2.7, Django 1.10 and oVirt Python SDK 4.1.
-Please be aware that it is still under development.
-Thank you for checking it out.
+It was based on Python 2.7, Django 1.10 and oVirt Python SDK 4.1.

 ## What is OpenBacchus: Next-Gen?